 Arizona law changed as recently as 2019, when the “hands-off” rule was put into effect, according to the Arizona Department of Public Safety (AZDPS).
 This law prohibits drivers from using handheld cell phones or anything similar.

-However, this does not take into account the many different ways that distracted driving accidents happen.
+However, this does not take into account the many different ways that distracted driving accidents to happen.
 One important thing to remember for victims of distracted driving accidents is that if the liable party is found guilty of breaking a traffic law, it does not prevent victims from seeking additional compensation.

 Working with a Tucson distracted driving accident lawyer can help you make sense of the complicated laws surrounding Arizona car accident litigation.
 Call Ben Crump Law, PLLC today for legal help.